RFahimi/Group_Research/README.md

 ## Repository contents

 **Dataset construction code**
-- `dataset.ipynb` / `dataset.py`
+- `Dataset.ipynb`
-  Python code developed and executed in **Google Colab** to clean, reshape, and merge the source datasets into a single panel dataset.
-The code can be opened and edited in Google Colab.
+  Python notebook developed and executed in **Google Colab** to clean, reshape, and merge the source datasets into a single panel dataset.
+The notebook can be opened and run directly in Google Colab using the button above.

 **Source data files used to build the dataset**
 - `Countries.xlsx`